tomflinda/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/README.md

    ```

 ## 3.2 Migrate the source code and CMake build script
-In section 3.2, after running the migration command:
+### 3.2.1 Migrate the source code separately
+Run the migration command below to generate SYCL version cudaSift code:
 ```sh
 $ dpct --in-root=. -p=./build/compile_commands.json --out-root=out --gen-build-script --cuda-include-path=/usr/local/cuda/include
 ```
+### 3.2.2 Migrated the CMake build script separately
-The SYCL version cudaSift code has been generated, then append the option "--migrate-build-script-only" to the migration command above, rerun the command below to only migrated the CMake build script:
+After the SYCL version cudaSift code has been generated, then append the option "--migrate-build-script-only" to the migration command, rerun the command below to only migrated the CMake build script:
 ```
 $ dpct --in-root=. -p=./build/compile_commands.json --out-root=out --gen-build-script --cuda-include-path=/usr/local/cuda/include --migrate-build-script-only
 ```

-Alternatively, CMake script can also be migrated together with cudaSift source code when the opiton "--migrate-build-script=CMake" is appended into the migration command in section 3.2, command like:
+Alternatively, CMake script can also be migrated together with cudaSift source code.
+### 3.2.3 Migrate the source code and CMake build script together
+When the opiton "--migrate-build-script=CMake" is appended into the migration command as follows:
 ```sh
 $ dpct --in-root=. -p=./build/compile_commands.json --out-root=out --gen-build-script --cuda-include-path=/usr/local/cuda/include --migrate-build-script=CMake
 ```
+Then the SYCL version cudaSift code and the SYCL version CMake build script are generated together.
-Then the following changes should be applied into the migrated CMake script in `out` directory:
+Continuely, do the following changes into the migrated CMake script in `out` directory:
 ```
 diff --git /path/to/cuda/CMakeLists.txt /path/to/SYCL/CMakeLists.txt
 index d1e4b6d..ba85f53 100644